Attention is a more complex process than we think. Wait, sorry, I wasn’t paying attention… What were you saying?

 There are two sources of input to the brain – from the external environment (the world) and the internal environment (the body).
 The brain’s job is to integrate this information so that the needs of the body can be matched with the opportunities in the environment.
-The brain directs our attention to which particular event, out of many going on in the environment, that is most relevant to the needs of the body.
+The brain directs our attention to which particular event, of the many going on in the environment, is most relevant to the needs of the body.
 This includes the needs for food, warmth and safety – the avoidance of a threat.

 The attentional process – filtering out irrelevant or conflicting information in order to fully process the important information, becomes less efficient when our survival is not at stake.
 When the emotional charge on things that are competing for our attention is not so strong, or not very much stronger than something else, attention becomes less reliable.
 It wanders.

-A child who is hungry will not be able to focus on lessons in school, because the needs of the body trump everything else, and it is virtually impossible to focus on anything else when you’re hungry.
+A child who is hungry will not be able to focus on lessons in school, because the needs of the body take precedence over everything else, and it is virtually impossible to focus on anything else when you’re hungry.
 Likewise, when you are in danger.
 Danger exists, of course, on an emotional level, as well as a practical, physical level, and in a neighborhood where there is regular gunfire, or a household in which there is a volatile parent, or inconsistent parental support that interferes with basic needs, the child’s attention will be on these things, and will not be available for lessons.